Return to the home page

 Go to Page Index

-Social studies includes history and geography and anthropology and political science.
+Social studies includes history and geography and anthropology and folklife and genealogy and civics and political science and world faiths.
 It is the study of our world and how people and countries relate to each other.
 Learning about your block, about your neighborhood, about your city, about your heritage, is all social studies.
-If history only comes from books, even from exciting historical fiction, then your child will never understand that history and social studies is something that is alive and happening every day.
+If history only comes from books, even from exciting historical fiction, then your child will never understand that history and social studies are things that are alive and happening every day.
 Let your interests guide you to the cultures and period of history for study (you can never learn everything about all of them, so pick and choose), and let your child’s curiosity provoke questions that will result in research and field trips.

 NYC is filled with historical sites well worth visiting.
 Search the census on the Place Matters website for the hidden historical treasures in your own neighborhood, or create your own walking tour in any of the five boroughs.
 Check the website resources for historical reenactments that turn history into living theater.